TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 The problems start when using the keyboard and mouse wheel to scroll.
 Safari continues to work fine.
 Chrome and Firefox would occasionally get stuck in scrolling mode.
 After a lot of debugging, the reason was clear cut.
 Scroll end events were sometimes missing.
 With Chrome the trigger is scrolling using the arrow keys, holding a key down until you hit the top or bottom of the control.
 It was different with Firefox.
 There were no missing scroll end events.
 However, you sometimes get a spurious extra scroll event after the scroll end.
 Particularly when using the mouse wheel.

 It seems like they haven't got all of the bugs out of their scroll end implementations yet.
 Which left me in a quandary.
 Should I give up on using the scroll end event?
 Then I realized.
 It's a very simple change to [use both](https://github.com/TheCandidStartup/react-virtual-scroll-grid/blob/2f565e6f0fe76398b6a1e268d12d44e008c790ff/src/useIsScrolling.ts#L8C62-L8C87).
 If the scroll end event fires, then great.
 If not I have the animation timeout available as a fallback.
 Even better, if the scroll end event fires, it clears the scroll count which disables the timer.
-No redundant work needed.
+No redundant callbacks.

 ```
 const DEBOUNCE_INTERVAL = 150;